 1. These Guidelines are based on the legislative mandate included in the second subparagraph of Article 79(4) of CCPRRR.
 Article 79(4) mandates ESMA to develop Guidelines specifying the types and content of the provisions included in the abovementioned cooperation arrangements.
-The objectives of these Guidelines are to establish consistent, efficient and effective supervisory practices within the European System of Financial Supervision and to ensure the common, uniform and consistent application of Article 79(3) and (4) of CCPRRR.
+The objectives of these Guidelines are to establish consistent, efficient and effective supervisory practices within the ESFS and to ensure the common, uniform and consistent application of Article 79(3) and (4) of CCPRRR.